geoalgo/slurmpilot/README.md

 # default path where slurmpilot job files are generated on the remote machine, Note: "~" cannot be used
 remote_path: "slurmpilot/"
 ```

+**Why do you rely on SSH?**
+A typical workflow for Slurm user is to send their code to a remote machine and call sbatch there.
+We rather
+work with ssh from a machine (typically the developer) machine because we want to be able to switch to several cluster
+without hassle.

+**Why don't you rely on docker?**
+Docker is a great option and is being used in similar tools built for the cloud such as Skypilot, SageMaker, ...
+However, running docker in Slurm is often not an option due to difficulties to run without root privileges.

 **TODOs**
 * high: explain examples in readme